Courses and Workshops

 - Student Learning through Effective Feedback

-In addition to the compulsory sessions, participants will have to spend significant time reflecting on and writing about their own teaching practices, and completing an application for AFHEA.
+In addition to the compulsory sessions, participants will have to spend significant time reflecting on and writing about their own teaching practices, eventually completing an application for AFHEA.

 How is ROTOR assessed?

-Recognition of teaching will be made by completing a successful application for Associate Fellowship of the Higher Education Academy (AFHEA), this application will be made through the Loughborough University Portfolio of Evidence (LUPE).
-Participants will receive training and guidance on how to submit a LUPE application as part of the ROTOR scheme.
+Recognition of teaching will be made by completing a successful application for Associate Fellowship of the Higher Education Academy (AFHEA), this application will be made through Loughborough University's accredited evaluation pathways.
+Participants will receive training and guidance on how to submit their application as part of the ROTOR scheme.

 How do I apply?

-Applications have closed for the 2017-18 ROTOR scheme.
-Applications for 2018-19 will open around the end of July 2018.
-There are a limited number of spaces available, and participants will be selected based upon the quality of their application.
+Applications for the 2018-19 ROTOR scheme are now open until 4pm on Tuesday 11th September.
+There are a limited number of spaces available on the scheme, and participants will be selected based upon the quality of their application.